django-cms/django-cms-mgmt/work contribution/work groups.md

 ## I have a conflict with my workgroup.
 What do I do?

-We trust the group members that the work of the group members within the working groups is characterized by mutual respect and a constructive feedback culture (see also our [Code of Conduct](http://docs.django-cms.org/en/latest/contributing/code_of_conduct.html).
-However, if there is a conflict within a working group that cannot be solved within the group, please contact Nicolai (nicolai@django-cms.org), our Community Manager and he will help you.
+We trust the group members that the work within the working groups is characterized by mutual respect and a constructive feedback culture (see also our [Code of Conduct](http://docs.django-cms.org/en/latest/contributing/code_of_conduct.html).
+However, if there is a conflict within a workgroup that cannot be solved by the members, please contact Nicolai (nicolai@django-cms.org), our Community Manager and he will help you.

 ## Overview of active workgroups